jorgeavilacartes/panricci/README.md

 with tools from Riemannian Geometry.

-A pangenome graph in the `panricci` universe is a manifold $\mathcal{X}$ provided of a metric $d$ (weights of the edges), where nodes encode information in probability distributions.
+A pangenome graph in the `panricci` universe is a manifold $\mathcal{X}$ provided of a metric $d$ (weights of the edges), where nodes encode information in probability distributions over its (1-hop) neighborhood.

-This manifold is evolved over time by using the Ricci-Flow, an algorithm that leverages the notion of curvature of edges to modify its weights until the curvature is constant.
+This manifold is evolved over time by using the Ricci-Flow, an algorithm that leverages the notion of curvature of edges to modify its weights until the curvature is constant (equal to 0).

-Once the graph reach the state of constant curvature, we can use it to perform alignment of two graphs.
+Once the graph reach the state of constant curvature, we can use it to perform alignment of two graphs by definining coordinates with respect to source and sink nodes in our (directed) pangenome graphs.

+**NOTE** Each pangenome graph (input file, and manifold) is assumed to be one single connected component.

 ## 1. Install
 Clone this repository, then from the main folder, follow the next steps